caro-b/RoadNetwork/README.md

 ## **Analysis**
 OSM Road data and Hansen Forest Loss data is intersected to detect the year in which the development of each road started.

+Data sources:
-Data sources: Hansen Global Forest Change Data v1.8, OSM Road Data, Sentinel2 (ESA) Satellite Data
+- Hansen Global Forest Change Data v1.8
+- OSM Road Data

 ![](RoadDevelopment_Animation.gif)